FOR IMMEDIATE RELEASE

 College Unveils ‘Skills4Success’ Campaign for Fall Semester

-The visual component to the new campaign — which has been tagged “Success at College of the Canyons is …” — will include student-designed pole banners and oversized posters depicting successful students of various backgrounds, majors and academic paths.
+The visual component to the new campaign — which has been tagged “Success at College of the Canyons is …” — includes student-designed pole banners and oversized posters depicting successful students of various backgrounds, majors and academic paths.

-“We want to put that success on display so that students, staff and campus visitors can see that everyday,” said Audrey Green, Associate Vice President of Academic Affairs at the college.
+“We want to put that success on display so that students, staff and campus visitors can see that everyday,” said Audrey Green, associate vice president of academic affairs.
 “It’s the college’s way of saying your success matters to us.
 The college cares and your fellow students care.”

-The poster displays will feature individual students along with a quote about what their personal definition of success is.
-The pole banners will also depict successful students, along with a one-word text display selected from one of six pre-defined “success factors” that contribute to overall student achievement (directed, focused, nurtured, engaged, connected, valued).
+The poster displays feature individual students along with a quote describing their personal definition of success.
+The pole banners also depict successful students, along with a one-word text display selected from one of six pre-defined “success factors” that contribute to overall student achievement (directed, focused, nurtured, engaged, connected, valued).

-Students and campus visitors can expect to find these displays in high-visibility areas of both the Valencia and Canyon Country campuses, including the Honor Grove, Student Center, The Learning Center (TLC) and library, and Admissions & Records office, and other key campus pathways and student gathering areas.
+Students and campus visitors can find these displays in high-visibility areas of both the Valencia and Canyon Country campuses, including the Honor Grove, Student Center, The Learning Center (TLC) and Library, and Admissions & Records Office, as well as other campus pathways and student gathering areas.

 Future promotional plans also call for the display of student testimonials on video screens located throughout campus, as well as student success-themed screen savers and background images installed on machines housed in the college’s computer labs.